drinkbird/drinkbird.github.io/_posts/blog/2021-06-24-start-a-blog.md

 ## Final Thoughts

 You may be worried about lots of different details regarding your blog.
 It may feel uncomfortable at first; after all, you are going to step out of your comfort zone and do something new in public view!
-But worry not; you will quickly realise this is how growth feels.
+But worry not; you will quickly realize this is how growth feels.

 Remember that creating a blog is a marathon, not a sprint.
 It can certainly take a while before the compound interest of your investment becomes significant enough so that you can start reaping some of the more considerable benefits.